junxit/us-congress-bills-111/bill.md

 # H. CON.
 RES.
 160

-> Honoring the American Kennel Club on its 125th anniversary.
+> Recognizing the contributions of the American Kennel Club.

 ## Preamble